ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

 ### Gives a Naive or Inefficient Answer

 - Copilot may answer a tricky question with a simple, effective, but inefficient answer.
 It often finds an answer that meets the objectives but if efficiency isn't a stated goal in the prompt, it may not prioritize that and the developer will need to re-request that the answer be optimized in the way they desire.
-The lesson is that you cannot assume Copilot will always choose the optimal solution-- it's goal is to meet the prompt and if efficiency isn't specified it might settle on the simplest answer.
+The lesson is that you cannot assume Copilot will always choose the optimal solution-- its goal is to meet the prompt and if efficiency isn't specified it might settle on the simplest answer.

 ### Retracts an Answer that Matches Public Code